-Medical Assistance: Nursing services provided to Medicaid program beneficiaries are paid at prospectively determined rates per day.
+Medical Assistance - Nursing services provided to Medicaid program beneficiaries are paid at prospectively determined rates per day.
 These rates vary according to a resident classification system that is based on clinical, diagnostic and other factors and the reimbursement methodology is subject to various limitations and adjustments.

-The Department of Human Services (DHS) in the Commonwealth of Pennsylvania has fully implemented its mandatory Medical Assistance managed care program, Community HealthChoices (CHC) for skilled nursing facilities across the Commonwealth of Pennsylvania.
+The Department of Human Services (DHS) in the Commonwealth of Pennsylvania has a mandatory Medical Assistance managed care program, Community HealthChoices (CHC) for skilled nursing facilities across the Commonwealth of Pennsylvania.
 CHC eliminated the fee-for-service (FFS) payment methodology.
 The services for which Medical Assistance program beneficiaries are eligible have not changed under CHC.

 Under CHC, each Medical Assistance program beneficiary is able to choose a managed care organization (MCO).
 DHS has provided information to nursing facilities indicating the initial rate paid by the MCOs will be subject to a "floor" equal to the average of each facility's prior four quarters Medical Assistance rates.
 In addition, MCOs and nursing facilities may agree to higher or lower negotiated rates under an alternative payment methodology agreement.
-The rate "floors" are expected to be in effect for 36 months.
+Effective January 1, 2023, nursing services provided to Medical Assistance program beneficiaries will be paid by the MCOs at prospectively determined rates per day.
+These rates will be adjusted quarterly based on a resident classification system that is based on clinical, diagnostic and other factors.

-Medicare: Nursing and ancillary services provided to Medicare Part A beneficiaries are paid at prospectively determined rates per day.
+Medicare - Nursing and ancillary services provided to Medicare Part A beneficiaries are paid at prospectively determined rates per day.
 These rates vary according to a resident-specific classification system that is based on clinical, diagnostic and other factors and the reimbursement methodology is subject to various limitations and adjustments.
 The determination of these rates is partially based on the Corporation's clinical assessment of its residents.
 The Corporation is required to clinically assess its residents at predetermined time periods throughout the year which are subject to review and adjustment by the Medicare program.

-Other: Payment agreements with certain commercial insurance carriers, health maintenance organizations and preferred provider organizations provide for payment using prospectively determined rates based upon contractual obligations (i.e. the terms/rates agree upon in the respective contracts).
+Other - Payment agreements with certain commercial insurance carriers, health maintenance organizations and preferred provider organizations provide for payment using prospectively determined rates based upon contractual obligations (i.e., the terms/rates agree upon in the respective contracts).